 In 2014, Flavors sales increased 2% on a reported basis and 4% on a currency neutral basis versus 2013.
 The overall performance reflects new wins offset by volume erosion on existing business.
 Overall high single-digit growth in Beverage combined with low single-digit growth in Savory and mid single-digit growth in Dairy was partially offset by low single-digit declines in Sweet.
 Regionally, the Flavors business delivered currency neutral growth in LA, EAME and GA, led by LA, while sales declined in NOAM.
 Sales in LA were driven by high double-digit gains in Beverage.
-Sales in GA were led by mid single-digit declines in Beverage and Sweet, which were only partially offset by double-digit gains in Dairy.
-EAME performance continues to be led by our performance in the emerging market countries within the region.
-Globally, Flavors growth was led by high single-digit growth in emerging markets.
+Sales in GA were led by mid single-digit gains in Savory and sales in EAME were driven by double-digit gains in Beverage.
+The declines in NOAM were primarily driven by low single-digit declines in Beverage and Sweet, which were only partially offset by double-digit gains in Dairy.
+EAME performance continues to be led by our performance in the emerging markets.
 Overall, emerging markets represented approximately 52% of total Flavors sales.

 In 2014, the Fragrances business was up 7% in both reported and currency neutral terms versus 2013.
-Year-over-year, 2014 currency neutral sales performance was led by double-digit growth in Fragrance Ingredients, high single-digit growth in Fabric Care and mid single-digit growth in Hair Care categories, as well as low single-digit growth in Fine Fragrances.
+Yearover-year, 2014 currency neutral sales performance was led by double-digit growth in Fragrance Ingredients, high single-digit growth in Fabric Care and mid single-digit growth in Hair Care categories, as well as low single-digit growth in Fine Fragrances.
 Currency neutral growth within the regions was led by GA at 11% reflecting double-digit gains in the Fabric Care and Fragrance Ingredients.
 EAME experienced currency neutral sales growth of 8% reflecting double-digit gains in Fragrance Ingredients and high single-digit gains in Fabric Care.
 LA had currency neutral sales growth of 3% reflecting double-digit gains in Hair Care and Personal Wash.
-NOAM currency neutral sales increased 4% reflecting double-digit gains in Home Care and mid to high single-digit gains in Fabric Care and Hair Care categories that more than offset low single-digit declines in Fragrance Ingredients.
+NOAM currency neutral sales increased 4% reflecting double-digit gains in Home Care and mid to high singledigit gains in Fabric Care and Hair Care categories that more than offset low single-digit declines in Fragrance Ingredients.
 Overall, emerging markets represented 47% of total Fragrances sales.